EcoBuilder13/Semblance/README.md

 - Can you port to Forge?

     - No, read the [notice](https://modrinth.com/mod/dashloader).
-- Can you port to another verison?
+- Can you port to another version?

     - I will only port to newer versions of the game.
 All releases have their version limited to all minor releases of the current major version when released.
 - Why can't I rename my server to a valid name?